 There's a wide range of how-to and inspirational magazines for painters and artists available, whether you paint with acrylics, oils, watercolors, or pastels, used mixed media, draw, or do collage.
 There are magazines for artists at all levels, from complete beginners to artists wanting to improve their skills to professionals.
-I read several each month for a boost of inspiration and sheer enjoyment of the subject matter.
+I read several (those at the top of this list) for a boost of inspiration and sheer enjoyment of the subject matter.

-This is my all-time favorite painting magazine.
-Most of the magazine showcases practicing artists from around the world working in different mediums (painting, drawing, and printmaking), with a gallery of their work and, usually, a step-by-step demo.
-The emphasis is on the artist describing their approach and working process, rather than how-to descriptions.
+This remains my all-time favorite painting magazine.
+Most of it showcases practicing artists from around the world working in different mediums (painting, drawing, and printmaking), with a gallery of their work and, usually, a step-by-step demo.
+The emphasis is on the artist describing their approach and working process, rather than intricate how-to descriptions.
 There's a themed competition in each issue (which you can enter on-line), and photos of previous winners and runner's up with information on the artists' inspiration, design strategy, and working process.
 It's a bi-monthly magazine, giving you plenty of time to read through each issue.

 This British magazine is the best how-to magazine available, in my opinion, ideal for both beginners and artists wanting to expand their skills.
 Each month professional artists tackle both drawing and painting subjects, and specific techniques.
 There usually also a profile of a famous artist or painting, a roundup of events and competitions in the UK, and reviews of art materials.